-The PCC also holds equity investment in SRS Management Europe PCC Limited.
-In view of its 17.5% equity the PCC's interests are held at cost as available for sale in the Group's balance sheet under investments.
+The Company also holds equity investment in SRS Management Europe PCC Limited.
+In view of its 17.5% equity the Company's interests are held at cost as available for sale in the Company's balance sheet under investments.

-The results for the two daughter companies, Atlas Healthcare Insurance Agency Limited and Eagle Star (Malta) Limited, are not consolidated in the Solo Undertaking's accounts and are recognised in the PCC' financial statements and Solvency II Balance Sheet as investments held in subsidiaries.
+The results for the two daughter companies, Atlas Healthcare Insurance Agency Limited and Eagle Star (Malta) Limited, are not consolidated in the Company's accounts and are recognised in Atlas' Financial Statements and Solvency II balance sheet as investments held in subsidiaries.
 These two companies' results are then consolidated in the Group Consolidation of the ultimate parent, Atlas Holdings Limited.